michaelplanknz/household-contact-matrices-nz/README.md

 By default, `main.m` is set up to run a single realisation of the agent-based model for each combination of infection rate parameters (nReps = 1).
 You can change this by changing the value of nReps (set nReps = 100 to reproduce the results in the paper).

-You can specify the values of the household and non-household infection rate parameters to run in the vectors change1 and change2.
+You can specify the values of the household and non-household infection rate parameters to run in the vectors aRateHouse and aRateNonhouse.